Haley Barbour Fast Facts

 January 11, 2011 - During his final State of the State speech as governor, Barbour proposes that a civil rights museum be built in Mississippi.

-January 10, 2012 - Mississippi Secretary of State documents show that in his last days in office, Barbour granted full pardons for 199 people, including 14 convicted murderers.
+January 10, 2012 - State documents show that in his last days in office, Barbour granted full pardons for 199 people, including 14 convicted murderers.

 January 2012 - Barbour joins the Mississippi law firm Butler, Snow, O'Mara, Stevens and Cannada, PLLC, and returns to the lobbying firm he co-founded in 1991, renamed BGR Group.